Alice Coleman: Graphicacy

-With William Balchin Coleman coined the term graphicacy as a characterisation of cartographic and other visuo-spatial abilities, extending across the whole field of graphical communications: ‘the intellectual skill necessary for the communication of relationships which cannot be successfully communicated by words or mathematical notation alone’.
+With William Balchin Coleman coined the term graphicacy as a characterisation of cartographic and other visuo-spatial abilities, extending across the whole field of graphical communications: 'the intellectual skill necessary for the communication of relationships which cannot be successfully communicated by words or mathematical notation alone'.

 Graphology

-Coleman's interest in graphology has included editing and contributing to Graphology magazine and writing a graphological thesaurus.
+Coleman's interest in graphology included editing and contributing to Graphology magazine and writing a graphological thesaurus.

 Literacy

-Coleman's most recent publication (Coleman & McKnee 2007) is on the teaching of reading in primary schools, promoting the use of phonics.
-As a teacher in secondary modern schools in the 1940s prior to her career at King's College London, Coleman claims to have encountered only one pupil in 1200 unable to read.
-By comparison today perhaps 30 of these would be in special schools for the learning disabled and a further 300 illiterate.
+In 2007, Coleman co-authored The Great Reading Disaster with Mona McNee.
+In it, they discuss the teaching of reading in primary schools, promoting the use of phonics.
+As a teacher in secondary modern schools in the 1940s prior to her career at King's College London, Coleman claimed to have encountered only one pupil in 1200 unable to read.
+In her opinion, by 2007's standards, perhaps 30 of these would be in special schools for people with learning disabilities and a further 300 illiterate.